Supply Chain Team Leader - Heathermarie Honzik

 Cummins commitment to sustainability and creating the right environment for employees to succeed can be seen in the dedication of our Cummins Emission Solutions (CES) team.
 Our employees develop innovative product

 solutions that meet and exceed global emission regulations and help set the industry standard.
 The key success factors of our strategy include focusing on developing the right technologies; developing capable people and leaders; and improving capable business processes as we introduce emission solutions to more global regions.

-As sales grow globally, employees are integrating sustainability processes throughout each business unit.
-Heathermarie Honzik, a graduate from Purdue University
+As sales increase globally, employees are integrating sustainability processes throughout each business unit.
+Heathermarie Honzik, a graduate of Purdue University

 and Six Sigma Greenbelt, is responsible for leading the initiative of deploying Cummins Synchronized Business Planning (SBP).
 This will improve the speed and responsiveness to sustain our growing, global business.

 Heathermarie works remotely for the majority of her schedule, due to the location of her family and her global role.
 She works directly with employees in China, Brazil, Europe, and India.
 It’s a challenging position that is definitely “not one of those ordinary jobs”.

 “When I think about leadership support, there are 36 different leaders I’m interacting with across the business globally.
 Regardless of where you sit, at home or in the office, you have to connect with everyone.
 Sometimes that’s easy with U.S. and Europe but when scheduling time with China and India, you have to be sensitive to everyone’s personal family time.”

 Heathermarie’s first appointment is an education and training workshop to learn more about Foundations of Planning and Control (FPC).
 FPC strategies can have an effect on multiple supply chain processes, including demand planning, available to promise and forecast consumption.
 She’s excited the workshop will enable the team to learn how to identify new areas for improvement and develop her skills to better lead the business.